sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 The colorspace to load images in are determined by the selected channel when executing the tool.

-######Unproject to Image Manager, Patch Bake to Image Manager
+######Unproject Channel to Image Manager / Unproject Layer to Image Manager

-'Unproject Channel to Image Manager' and 'Unproject Layer to Image Manager' now use Mari 3s new OCIO color management when loading images into the image manager.
-The colorspace to load images in are determined by the selected channel when executing the tool.
+'Unproject Channel/Layer to Image Manager' now uses Mari 3s new OCIO color management on projectors and when loading images into the image manager.
+The colorspace to unproject the image in is determined by the selected channel when executing the tool

-Due to Mari 3s lack of Color Management on Projectors you still might be required to set the colorspace on the projector images in the image manager manually to achieve correct paintThrough colores.
+'Unproject Channel/Layer to Image Manager' will now unproject images at 2x PaintBuffer Resolution or maximum 16k.

+'Unproject Channel/Layer to Image Manager' will set the scale of the Projector based on the X Dimennsion of the Paintbuffer.
+Unrpojected Images will always be square with a 1:1 Pixel Aspect Ratio.

+'Unproject Channel/Layer to Image Manager' will unproject at appropriate bitDepth based on the selected channel/layer.
+8bit Images are saved in PNG, 16bit/32bit in exr format.

+'Unproject Channel/Layer to Image Manager' will now timestamp imported images and images will have the correct layer / channel name.

 ##Developer Notes: